Interlisp/Interlisp.github.io/content/en/software/using-medley/cl-using.md

 letters are treated as different.
 This means you can have a variable name `my-var` and a variable named `MY-VAR` that are unique and unrelated to each other.
-This is true for Common Lisp too, but the READ function in Common Lisp translates.
+This is true for Common Lisp too, but the READ function in Common Lisp translates (unescaped) lower-case to upper-case within symbols.
 Most Interlisp primitives are upper case.

 As a side note, the Medley system includes feature called DWIM (Do What I Mean).
 When code would ordinarily cause an error to occur,